 Early phonics are introduced in nursery through rhymes, singing, stories and play, helping children to start to learn the sounds that letters make.

-We use a a synthetic approach to teaching phonics (Letters and Sounds), which is taught systematically from phase 1 in the nursery through to phase 6 in year 2.
-Phonics is taught daily to the whole class.
+We use a synthetic approach to teaching phonics using the accredited THEP Phonics scheme.
+This is taught systematically from phase 1 in the nursery through to phase 6 in year 2, in daily phonics sessions.